 As part of the Village of Shorewood master plan to encourage central business district redevelopment including North Oakland Avenue, four properties on the west side of the 4500 block were slated for acquisition, environmental abatement, demolition and rough grading.
 The parcels consisted of a dentist office, three residential buildings and associated garages.
 One of the homes was built in the 1860s.
 The Village, in cooperation with the Shorewood Historical Society, desired that some building artifacts including the original pine flooring, portions of the stone foundation, and several timbers be salvaged for a historical monument.

 The Sigma Group completed Phase 1 Environmental Site Assessments of the subject parcels as part of the acquisition due diligence.
-This activity was important as the adjacent and nearby properties had been former service stations where environmental remediation of leaking underground storage tanks had been performed.
+This activity was important as adjacent and nearby properties were former service stations where environmental remediation of leaking underground storage tanks had been performed.